misken/hillmaker/paper/paper.md

 Early versions of hillmaker were used in hundreds of projects in multiple healthcare engineering departments and consulting firms.
 It was written in [Microsoft Access](https://www.microsoft.com/en-us/microsoft-365/access) and released as an open source project in the early 2000's.
 You can still find it on SourceForge at [https://sourceforge.net/projects/hillmaker/](https://sourceforge.net/projects/hillmaker/).
-An academic paper about this early version was published in 2002 [@isken2002modeling] after the first author left industry and joined Oakland University.
+An academic paper about this early version was published [@isken2002modeling] after the first author left industry and joined Oakland University.
 Unfortunately, development on this version languished for a variety of technical and logistical reasons.
-So, hillmaker continued to get significant use but no improvements were made.
+So, hillmaker continued to get significant use but few improvements were made.

 In addition to industry use, hillmaker is well suited for healthcare operations research projects involved patient [@broyles2010statistical; @isken2011open; @helm2014design; @konrad2012using], material [@isken2002simulation],